 However, she knew she was running out of time.
 It would not be long before her staff would arrive to pick her up, and another evening of broken dreams would come to an end.

 Allison was struck by how utterly alone the woman looked.
 An entire party was taking place in front of her and yet she was completely separate from it.
 She wondered if Caroline was getting hungry or if she would like to chat with someone.
 She wondered if she was able to dance.
 She wondered about how she got to the party and how she would be getting home.
 Most of all she wondered how painful it was to sit and be ignored by so many other people.

 Over the next thirty minutes, Allison danced with several different partners.
 She wished she knew them well enough to ask them to go talk to the lady, but it didn’t seem right to expect them to do something she was hesitant to do herself.

 But why did she feel reluctant to approach the woman?
+Was it because the person had Down syndrome?
 Was it because of her appearance?
 Was it her mannerisms?
 Was it the fear of embarrassment if it was an awkward moment?
 Or was the real reason even more unpleasant?
 Did she not want to interact with the woman because she did not believe that Caroline was her equal?

 Eventually, the party began to wind down.
-Allison had agreed to leave with her friends and go to a nearby restaurant, but first, she wanted to go to the ladies room and freshen up.
+Allison had agreed to leave with her friends and go to a nearby restaurant, but first, she wanted to go to the ladies’ room and freshen up.
 However, she knew she would have to walk past the woman, and it made her uncomfortable.
 She had ignored her throughout the evening, and now she had a sense of uneasiness that she could not shake.
-But her friends were in a hurry so she headed along the wall towards the exit.
+But her friends were in a hurry, so she headed along the wall toward the exit.